 Additional Benefits

-A VA disability rating can unlock other valuable benefits:
+A VA disability rating can unlock other valuable healthcare and support benefits, including access to VA healthcare and vocational rehabilitation programs.

-- Collect all medical records (from service, VA, and private doctors).
+- Collect all medical records from service, the VA, and private doctors.

 Have other questions?